By Kimberly Connella | December 22, 2020 | 0 Comments

 After you determine who is and isn’t a business associate, you can begin to establish their permitted uses of PHI.

-The U.S Department of Health and Human Services (HHS) only allows health care providers to share PHI if it is used to carry out health care functions.
-HIPAA doesn’t allow PHI to be shared or sold for any independent uses or marketing purposes.
+The U.S Department of Health and Human Services (HHS) only allows healthcare providers to share PHI if it is used to carry out healthcare functions.
+HIPAA prohibits the sharing or sale of PHI for independent or marketing purposes.
 For example, a business associate can’t use PHI in their email campaigns.

 The Business Associate Agreement must include the following information:

-Under the HIPAA Security Rule, both health care organizations and the business associates they partner with must perform and document a risk analysis of their network and IT systems to identify risks.
+Under the HIPAA Security Rule, both health care organizations and the business associates they partner with must perform and document a risk analysis of their network and IT systems to find risks.

 Business associates and health care organizations must identify, document, and respond to risks accordingly.
 Furthermore, they must implement specific technical, physical, and administrative safeguards under the Security Rule.